Surge in migrant children at government shelters as Trump admin pushes 'zero tolerance'

 Nearly 11,000 migrant children are in government custody without their parents, according to federal health officials — a 22 percent increase from April as the Trump administration has ramped up prosecution of parents who cross the border with their children.

-A total of 10,852 migrant children were in shelters run by of the Office of Refugee Resettlement (ORR), part of the Department of Health and Human Services (HHS), a spokesman with HHS’ Administration for Children and Families told NBC News on Wednesday.
+A total of 10,852 migrant children were in shelters run by the Office of Refugee Resettlement (ORR), part of the Department of Health and Human Services (HHS), a spokesman with the department's Administration for Children and Families told NBC News on Wednesday.
 Those shelters are currently at 95 percent capacity, meaning they have 575 open beds, he said.

 HHS spokesman Kenneth Wolfe said Wednesday that 8,887 migrant children were in shelters on April 30, meaning there was a 22 percent increase in the last month.

-The increase comes after Attorney General Jeff Sessions said earlier this month that the administration was going to take a “zero tolerance” approach by seeking to prosecute 100 percent of families crossing the border illegally.
+The increase comes after Attorney General Jeff Sessions said this month that the administration was going to take a “zero tolerance” approach by seeking to prosecute all families crossing the border illegally.
 Now, when parents are charged with improper entry, a misdemeanor on the first offense, they are jailed and separated from their children.
 The children are then referred to the ORR.

 Related